oddomatik/ESP32-SerialSync/README.md

 ## Features

 - Monitors a specified directory for file changes.
-- Uploads modified files to the ESP32 board using `mpremote`.
+- Attempts to mirror these changes to the ESP32 board using `mpremote`.
-- Maintains a serial terminal connection for interacting with the ESP32 REPL.
+- All the while maintains a serial terminal connection for interacting with the ESP32 REPL.

 ## Requirements